OpenFn/kit/packages/cli/README.md

         // If there are no next edges, the workflow will end "b": true,
         "c": {
-          "condition": "!state.error" // Not that this is an expression, not a function }
+          "condition": "!state.error" // Note that this is an expression, not a function }
       }
     }